AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 Before reading this guide, please review the [[!DNL JupyterLab] user guide](./overview.md) for a high-level introduction to [!DNL JupyterLab] and its role within Data Science Workspace.
 Additionally, if you are using your own data, please review the [data access in [!DNL Jupyterlab] notebooks](./access-notebook-data.md) documentation.
 This guide contains important information on notebook data limits.

 This notebook uses a midvalues dataset in the form of Adobe Analytics Experience Events data found in the Analytics Analysis Workspace.
 In order to use the EDA notebook, you are required to define your data table with the following values `target_table` and `target_table_id`.
 Any midvalues dataset can be used.

+To find these values follow the steps outlined in the [write to a dataset in python](./access-notebook-data.md#write-python) section of the JupyterLab data access guide.
+The dataset name (`target_table`) is located in the dataset directory.
+Once you right click the dataset to explore or write data in a notebook, a dataset ID (`target_table_id`) is provided in the executable code entry.

 ## Data discovery